 What testing involves

 ISA 330.10 is explicit: inquiry alone is not sufficient to test the operating effectiveness of controls.
-The auditor must use inquiry in combination with other procedures such as inspection of evidence that the control operated, re-performance of the control, or observation of the control in action.
+The auditor must use inquiry in combination with inspection of evidence that the control operated, re-performance of the control, or observation of the control in action.
+Inquiry on its own is a tick box exercise that reviewers will mark down on sight.

 Using prior-year evidence